 Historical Trauma and Community Based Participatory Research

 The AIHEC NARCH Project is designed to build the research capacity in behavioral health at the Tribal Colleges and Universities (TCUs).
 An important component of this effort is the provision of an annual Behavioral Health Research Institute to provide professional development in behavioral health research theory, practice, and technical assistance.
-The fourth institute was held on June 19-21, 2017, and the content was driven primarily by those eleven TCUs who were successful in competing for support to establish research initiatives in behavioral health.
+The fifth institute was held in Seattle, WA, on June 18-21, 2018, as a joint event with the University of Washington Research Conference.

 In developing the NARCH Project, AIHEC recognized two important factors with regard to behavioral health research.
 The first was the impact of historical trauma that American Indian communities have experienced and continue to experience.
 This is an important concept to recognize in doing research in this field.
 In addition, AIHEC recognized that American Indians are traditionally collective societies whose decisions are made by the group or by elders, and not on an individual basis.
 This dynamic is an important cultural process to consider in designing research and found that the use of Community-Based Participatory Research (CBPR), when operationalized in American Indian communities facilitated tribes as equal partners with regard to research resulting in tribal communities participating in the identification of the problem, the research design, the selection of measures, subjects and findings.